Pentazocine: Adverse effects

-Tissue damage at injection sites
+Pharmacology

-Severe injection site necrosis and sepsis has occurred (sometimes requiring amputation of limb) with multiple injection of pentazocine lactate.
-In addition, animal studies have demonstrated that Pentazocine is tolerated less well subcutaneously than intramuscularly.
+Pentazocine has weak binding affinity for the μ-opioid receptor in humans at 117.8 nM (Morphine 1.168).

 History

 Pentazocine was developed by the Sterling Drug Company, Sterling-Winthrop Research Institute, of Rensselaer, New York.
 The analgesic compound was first made at Sterling in 1958.
 U.S. testing was conducted between 1961 and 1967.
 It was approved by the Food and Drug Administration in June 1967 after being favorably reviewed following testing on 12,000 patients in the United States.
 By mid 1967 Pentazocine was already being sold in Mexico, England, and Argentina, under different trade names.